Brogne Abbey: Later history and decline

 In 1566 the revenues of the abbacy were assigned to the recently founded Diocese of Namur by a bull of Pope Pius IV.
 Thereafter the monastery was governed by a prior on behalf of the bishop of Namur.
 In 1656 the monastery was incorporated into the Bursfelde Congregation.
 Just which revenues were due to the bishop remained subject to dispute, petitions and sometimes litigation until the abbey was suppressed in 1796.

 The buildings of the former monastery were acquired by the municipality of Mettet in 1974, and were listed as built heritage in 1995.
-Since 2013 they have housed a microbrewery, and since 2015 a centre for viticulture.